 Case 3.
 A male in his 60s worked 13 years as a grinder at a foundry.
 He also performed sandblasting.
 He was a lifelong non-smoker.
-He had progressive massive fibrosis (PMF) per x-ray ILO B-reader classification.
+He had PMF per x-ray ILO B-reader classification.

 Case 4.
 A male in his 60s worked 14 years as a sandblaster in construction.
 He was a lifelong non-smoker.
 He had advanced simple silicosis per x-ray ILO B-reader classification.